xpepermint/mongodb-cron/README.md

   onStop: async (cron) => {},
   // A method which is triggered when a document should be processed.
   onDocument: async (doc, cron) => {},
-  // A method which is triggered after the cron job has finished processing all
-  // waiting documents.
-  onIdle: async (cron) => {},
   // A method which is triggered in case of an error.
   onError: async (err, cron) => {},

   // (default=0) A variable which tells how fast the next job can be processed.
   nextDelay: 1000,
   // (default=0) A variable which tells how many milliseconds the worker should